Adjustable versus fixed rate loans

 During the early amortization period of a fixed-rate loan, a large percentage of your monthly payment goes toward interest, and a significantly smaller percentage toward principal.
 This proportion reverses as the loan ages.
 Thus it is advantageous to pay additional payments to reduce the principal during the early years of the mortgage.

 You might choose an Adjustable Rate Mortgage to take advantage of a lower introductory interest rate and plan on moving, refinancing or absorbing the higher rate after the introductory rate goes up.
 ARMs can be risky when housing prices go down because homeowners can get stuck with rates that go up when they cannot sell their home or refinance at the lower property value.
 They can also be risky when you take a loan and anticipate an income increase that does not happen.
-Fixed rates are always the best rate in a down market.
+Fixed rates are always the best rate in a low rate market.
 Don't buy into these types of loans if the interest rate is less than 10%.
-You are only giving the lender a reason to increase your mortgage payment to meet their income.
+You are only giving the lender a reason to increase your mortgage payment to meet their income, not yours.

 Have questions about mortgage loans?
 Call me, Sherry Bitner at 941-504-1445 or email me at Sherry@SherryBitner.com